Island of Bryan: Reception

 The first season ranked third in Canada for specialty television programming, and was the highest rated show on HGTV Canada in over a decade.

-Follow-up

-With the conclusion of season 5 in fall 2022 TV season, a new follow-up hour-long TV series is to air in 2023 with 10 episodes.

 Caerula Mar Club

 Caerula Mar Club is an island resort located in the South Andros part of Andros, Bahamas.
 The resort was named "Caerula Mar" (Latin for 'deep blue sea') in reference to the cerulean-coloured sea.
 Its stated philosophy is to have barefoot luxury for guests.
 As a luxury resort, initial pricing was between US$350 and US$1100 per night.
 This is with the saga of seeing, acquiring, Phase 1 renovations, and Phase 1 grand opening occurring over a two-year period.
 The resort has been designed around eco-friendliness, fair trade, and sourcing from sustainable farms and producers.

 The resort is located near Drigg's Hill, where the Drigg's Hill Dock (the local harbour) is located.
 The local airport is Congo Town International Airport.